Emergency Aid Program

 - To pay for legal representation in a criminal proceeding or Westchester Community College disciplinary proceeding

 - This funding is not intended to replace or supplement existing financial aid, scholarships or services from the Benefits Access Center

 - Grants do NOT have to be repaid.

 - Students receiving aid will be required to register with the Benefits Access Center and attend two financial counseling sessions.
 Student who do not meet this obligation will have a hold placed ion their record until they complete this requirement.

 - Grants awarded to students range from $100 – $1,500.

-If approved, there is generally a 72-hour turnaround time from application submission to check processing
+If approved, there is generally a 72-hour turnaround time from application approval to check processing